Audio-tactile pedestrian facilities

 - the audio-tactile device may be retro-fitted to the existing pedestrian facilities at the signalised crossing

-- the hours of operation of the audio-tactile device may be determined following consultation with the Guide Dogs Association, BCA, VIA and other affected parties (including residents proximate to the crossing)
+- the audio level of the audio-tactile device may be determined following consultation with the Guide Dogs Association, BCA, VIA and other affected parties (including residents proximate to the crossing)

 3. Standards